 CB3 Interpersonal Skills - works well with people from different disciplines, backgrounds and expertise.
-Takes others' needs and analysing the issues and drawing logical, sound solutions that benefit customers and the business.
+Takes others' needs and concerns into account and supports them to accomplish an activity safely and on time analysing the issues and drawing logical, sound solutions that benefit customers and the business.